cube3power/atsd/rule-engine/links.md

 ## Inline Links

 The inline link mode improves readability by replacing URLs with user-friendly link labels.
-The URL are converted to inline links in one of the following formats:
+URLs are converted to inline links in one of the following formats:

 ### `html`